chrisdkemper/blog/_posts/2014-10-28-date-filtering-in-jquery-datatables.md

 date:   2014-10-28 11:39:09
 comments: true
 categories: jQuery
+summary: I explain a way to add date filtering to jQuery DataTable
 ---

 On a recent project, I had to add date filtering to a jQuery DataTable instance, which isn't as easy as I'd hoped.
 The [documentation](http://datatables.net/plug-ins/filtering/) implies this is possible, but after looking it up, couldn't find anything helpful.